Frisch-Web-Development/IntelliText/README.md

 ### 3/14
 New file system underway, working on a per level generation system.
 Main editor is getting a cards system soon.

+### 3/20
+Storage system is getting a url parameter feature.